How to Achieve Instant VM Recovery for VMware and Hyper-V

 Summary

-To maintain the work continuity, quick VM recovery speed and less downtime are commonly considered by enterprises.
+To maintain the work continuity, instant VM recovery speed and less downtime are commonly considered by enterprises.

-In this article I recommended AOMEI Cyber Backup.
-It allows you to auto back up multiple VMs on a VMware or Hyper-V host with simple steps, safeguards your VM data and promotes efficiency.
+In this article, I recommended AOMEI Cyber Backup.
+It allows you to auto back up multiple VMs on a VMware or Hyper-V host with simple steps, and perform instant VM recovery safeguarding your VM data.